 If you think you have damage from recent weather events, there are essential steps you should take right away.
 Your safety and your family's safety are most important to us.
 Always consider these safety tips before proceeding with property damage after severe weather.

 - Make sure the weather event is entirely over.
-Stay tuned to NOAA Weather Radio for Virginia or a local alert system for current information and instructions.
+Stay tuned to NOAA Weather alerts for Virginia or a local alert system for current information and instructions.

 - Contact your loved ones, and let them know you're okay.

 - Wear long sleeves, long pants, and sturdy shoes while assessing the damage.